Whether you're a young company or an industry veteran, knowing your target market is key to success. Use these 4 B2B segmentation approaches for...

 Key to great B2B Marketing messaging is to understand that you are convincing someone to spend someone else's money.
 In addition, you have to help them make it easy for the organization to move forward, vs. adding another complex decision.

 This means you need three levels of positioning, value proposition and messaging.

-Appeal to the individual using traditional B2C messaging rules.
+- Appeal to the individual using traditional B2C messaging rules.
 Understand their wants and desires.
 What do they hate?
 Who is their villain?
 What social group do they want to belong to?
 What will make them look better?
 What can help them grow personally?
 This is based on the typical "Maslow Pyramid" based messaging.
-Step one gets them to open your email, click on your search link or consume your content.

 Our job as B2B Marketers is to build our value prop and messaging framework to address all these three layers.
 This is Key to the B2B Buyers Journey.